omgpotatoes/mtools/README.md

 [mgenerate](https://github.com/rueckstiess/mtools/wiki/mgenerate) <br>
 generates structured pseudo-random data based on a template for testing and reproduction

+mscrub (link TBD) <br>
+scrubs sensitive fields from logfiles in preparation for transit

 You can find the manual and many usage examples on the [mtools wiki pages](https://github.com/rueckstiess/mtools/wiki).